Dance review: Flowing forms and abstract storytelling in Royal Winnipeg Ballet double bill

 In T’əl, the rising artist reinterprets an age-old Indigenous story through the language of flowing ballet in surprisingly stripped-down, striking form.
 Passed down through generations, the tale challenges the Grimm brothers for sinister details: T’əl grabs children, totes them off to the forest in a basket made of snakes, sticks them to the ground with tree sap until he’s ready to roast and eat them.
 In Fraser-Monroe’s execution, many of those details become abstracted—T’əl is less a movie monster than a shadowy presence, and the plot is suggested through flowing dancers dressed in Asa Benally’s warm cedar-tone costumes and carved out by Scott Henderson’s atmospheric lighting.

-T’əl’s great strengths are the warm, unaffected voiceover of storytelling Elder Elsie Paul, sometimes in English, sometimes in Ayajuthem, as well as cellist Cris Derksen’s haunting, driving score that mixes sinister strings, pow-wow drums and chants, and electroacoustic flourishes.
+T’əl’s great strengths are the warm, unaffected voiceover of storytelling Elder Elsie Paul, sometimes in English, sometimes in Ayajuthem, as well as cellist Cris Derksen’s haunting, driving score that mixes ominous strings, pow-wow drums and chants, and electroacoustic flourishes.
 Highlights of the choreography include Fraser-Monroe’s gorgeous morphing formations—multiple arms folding delicately around each other to create single, fluttering organisms onstage.
 Other abstracted moments include a troupe of dancers en pointe who transform into a cloud of black, swirling “no-see-ums”.

 T’əl: The Wild Man of the Woods.
 Photo by Daniel Crump